aaronkollasch/jupyter-o2/README.rst

 .. |PyPI license| image:: https://img.shields.io/pypi/l/jupyter-o2.svg
    :target: https://pypi.python.org/pypi/jupyter-o2/

-Jupyter-O2 is a command-line tool that automatically runs Jupyter on Orchestra 2, an HPC cluster managed by the HMS Resesarch Computing group.
+Jupyter-O2 is a command-line tool that remotely runs Jupyter on Orchestra 2 (O2), an HPC cluster managed by the HMS Research Computing group.

 Installation
 ------------------------------
 First, follow the `O2 wiki's procedure <https://wiki.rc.hms.harvard.edu/display/O2/Jupyter+on+O2>`_ to set up Jupyter for your account on O2.
+(If you have already installed Jupyter on O2, you can skip this step.)

+Next, on your local machine:

-Next, install Jupyter-O2.
+Install Jupyter-O2.

 .. code-block:: console